-The US dollar (including the Hong Kong dollar) is our principal currency hedge at 68%.
-We have no Australian dollar and little exposure to the Japanese yen.
+The US dollar (including the Hong Kong dollar) is our principal currency hedge at 60%.
+We have virtually no Australian dollar or Japanese yen.

 Commentary

 It is likely that the threat of rising rates in the US creates a negative feed-back loop via a stronger US dollar.
 In the last quarter the marker of the US dollar, the DXY index, rose by 8% which was matched by a similar setback in the Russell 2000 Index.
 Risk has been taken-off with hedging activity increased.
 From here individual stock picking is likely to become even more important with the underlying trend no longer being so helpful.
 Rates, at the short end, seem likely to be raised ever so gradually in the US on account of insipid growth and the fact that the Central Banks of Europe, Japan, China and India are, if anything, still going the other way!